 Jessie has represented clients in proceedings before all levels of court in British Columbia.
-She is also keen to assist RBS clients with tribunal matters and various administrative review procedures.
+She has also assisted clients with tribunal matters and administrative review procedures.

 Jessie first joined RBS as a Summer Articling Student in 2017.
 Prior to returning to the firm for her articles, Jessie clerked for seven judges of the British Columbia Supreme Court.
 As a Judicial Law Clerk, she conducted legal research, prepared written memoranda, and edited draft judgments.
 Her experience in this role also included observing trials, appeals, and chambers hearings.

 Jessie is a graduate of the prestigious interdisciplinary Arts & Science Program at McMaster University, with a specialization in economics and statistics.
-She fondly remembers her days of living in Hamilton, Ontario and maintains that Westdale Village is similar to Kitsilano, where she currently resides with her husband and their dog.
+Outside of the office, she enjoys hiking and kayaking around British Columbia with her husband and their dog.